Next government urged to act as London rough sleeping figures hit record high

 Almost a fifth (17%) of new rough sleepers who had information recorded about their last settled base before they ended up on the streets had previously been staying in asylum support accommodation, Chain said.

-UK nationals made up 45% of all people seen rough sleeping in the year to March, compared to 49% the previous year.
+UK nationals made up 45% of all people seen rough sleeping in the year to March, compared with 49% the previous year.

 Nearly a third (30%) of people came from countries in Africa, Asia, the Americas and Australasia, while a quarter were from Europe.